lidenghui1110/tensorflow-0.12.0-fpga/README.md

 This is FPGA support of tensorflow
-I haven't finish it, this version just finish the interface of FPGA, waiting for the underlayer support of FPGA interface to finish. now using CPU to mimic FPGA.
+Still using CPU to mimic FPGA, it is using intel opencl to implement the mimic FPGA using framework.